 Drummer Steve Smith gave up Journey’s arena rock to gain Vital Information

-ORIGINALLY PUBLISHED IN THE GEORGIA STRAIGHT, MARCH 27, 1987 By Steve Newton It's a long way, in musical terms, from the commercial rock of Journey to the improvisational jazz of Vital Information.
-But for drummer Steve Smith, who appears at the Town Pump Friday (March 27) with Vital Information, it was a route that had … Continue reading Drummer Steve Smith gave up Journey’s arena rock to gain Vital Information
+ORIGINALLY PUBLISHED ON MARCH 27, 1987 By Steve Newton It's a long way, in musical terms, from the commercial rock of Journey to the improvisational jazz of Vital Information.
+But for drummer Steve Smith, who appears at the Town Pump Friday (March 27) with Vital Information, it was a route that had to be taken. … Continue reading Drummer Steve Smith gave up Journey’s arena rock to gain Vital Information

-Nick Feldman on how Wang Chung gave To Live and Die in L.A. a deeper dimension
+Nick Feldman on how Wang Chung gave William Friedkin’s To Live and Die in L.A. a deeper dimension

 David Bowie’s Glass Spider tour helps Frampton come alive again

-ORIGINALLY PUBLISHED IN THE GEORGIA STRAIGHT, AUG.
+ORIGINALLY PUBLISHED ON AUG.
 21, 1987 By Steve Newton Old rockers never die, they just play guitar for David Bowie.
 At least, that's what Peter Frampton was doing at B.C.
 Place last Saturday.
-But Frampton and Bowie actually go back a long way--all the way back to the art school they used … Continue reading David Bowie’s Glass Spider tour helps Frampton come alive again
+But Frampton and Bowie actually go back a long way--all the way back to the art school they used to attend in … Continue reading David Bowie’s Glass Spider tour helps Frampton come alive again

 Johnny Winter’s lightning-fast licks prove that he’s still alive and well in Vancouver

-charles campbell photo ORIGINALLY PUBLISHED IN THE GEORGIA STRAIGHT, SEPT.
+charles campbell photo ORIGINALLY PUBLISHED ON SEPT.
 25, 1987 By Steve Newton Texas is famous for a few things.
 Lonestar beer.
 Redneck sheriffs.
 The Dallas Cowboys.
 It's also famous for an albino guitarist named Johnny Winter, who grew up in Beaumont, Texas, with a keyboard whiz brother named Edgar.
-When Johnny was just … Continue reading Johnny Winter’s lightning-fast licks prove that he’s still alive and well in Vancouver
+When Johnny was just 15, the two … Continue reading Johnny Winter’s lightning-fast licks prove that he’s still alive and well in Vancouver

 Kurtwood Smith broke his own bad with RoboCop’s immortal “bitches leave”

-Aaron Paul is famous for saying "bitch" an awful lot in Breaking Bad, but Kurtwood Smith was totally bitchin' it up 27 years ago in Paul Verhoeven's original RoboCop.
+By Steve Newton Aaron Paul is famous for saying "bitch" an awful lot in Breaking Bad, but Kurtwood Smith was totally bitchin' it up 27 years ago in Paul Verhoeven's original RoboCop.
 Smith played the wimpy looking but nasty-as-hell villain Clarence Boddicker with great gusto; he virtually stole the show from Peter Weller's titular crimefighter.
-One of the greatest moments in celluloid … Continue reading Kurtwood Smith broke his own bad with RoboCop’s immortal “bitches leave”
+One of the greatest … Continue reading Kurtwood Smith broke his own bad with RoboCop’s immortal “bitches leave”

 Alvin Lee’s guitar heroics keep the spirit of Ten Years After alive in Vancouver

-ORIGINALLY PUBLISHED IN THE GEORGIA STRAIGHT, AUG.
-1987 By Steve Newton There are a lot of rock and roll superstars that today's average rock fan never had the opportunity to see live, either due to drug overdoses (Hendrix, Tommy Bolin), car crashes (Marc Bolan), plane crashes (Ronnie Van Zandt, Randy Rhoads), or other tragedies.
-Then … Continue reading Alvin Lee’s guitar heroics keep the spirit of Ten Years After alive in Vancouver
+ORIGINALLY PUBLISHED ON AUG.
+14, 1987 By Steve Newton There are a lot of rock and roll superstars that today's average rock fan never had the opportunity to see live, either due to drug overdoses (Hendrix, Tommy Bolin), car crashes (Marc Bolan), plane crashes (Ronnie Van Zandt, Randy Rhoads), or other tragedies.
+Then there are … Continue reading Alvin Lee’s guitar heroics keep the spirit of Ten Years After alive in Vancouver